-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-These factors are weighted differently depending on which formula the agency uses.
-Each formula produces a single number which varies slightly from one agency to another.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your credit score.
 Credit scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers these days have a score above 620.
+Higher scores are better.
+Typical home buyers probably find their credit scores falling above 620.

 Improving your score

 What can you do to raise your FICO score?
-Very little in the short term.
+Unfortunately, not much.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you can and should have incorrect items removed from your credit report.)
+(Of course you must remove incorrect data on your credit report.)

-In order to improve your credit score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that help you improve your FICO score.
+In order to improve your credit score, you've got to have the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that offered the original FICO score, offers scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.